Administrative License Suspension

 *Note that this video was recorded prior to July 1st, 2017 and the license letter deadline is now 30 calendar days and not 10 business days.

 If you send a hearing request letter to the DDS, a hearing will be scheduled with the Georgia Office of Administrative Hearings to determine if your administrative license suspension should be affirmed or rescinded.
 This means that you will have to fight your DUI in an administrative court to prevent a pre-DUI conviction license suspension as well as in criminal court where a DUI conviction can result in another, different DUI license suspension.
 These two proceedings are handled in different courts by different judges.
 The Administrative DUI license hearing is governed by special rules, deadlines and legal issues.
 Guilty beyond a reasonable doubt has nothing to do with a DUI administrative license suspension hearing.
-You also have the option of getting an ignition interlock device installed on you car and obtaining an ignition interlock device driving permit within the 30 calendar day deadline.
+You also have the option of getting an ignition interlock device installed on your car and obtaining an ignition interlock device driving permit within the 30 calendar day deadline.
 If you choose the ignition interlock device route, you will have to drive on a valid in georgia only limited permit for one year whether you are convicted of DUI or not.
 Click here for license hearing, implied consent rights and letter procedures O.C.G.A. § 40-5-67.1 (2016 Version)

 The Thirty-Day Letter Deadline